deis/docker-go-dev/README.md

 A [Go][] language development toolbox.

-Many [Deis Workflow][] components use this Docker image as a standard build and test environment, but it is intended to be useful to any Go developer.
+Some Azure projects use this Docker image as a standard build and test environment, but it is intended to be useful to any Go developer.
 Please help make deis/go-dev better by creating [issues][] and submitting [pull requests][].